Raisahab1905/Snaaak-demo/poc.md

 ## Conclusion

-The Notification-API has been successfully installed and tested locally without Docker using Python, Elasticsearch, and Gmail SMTP.
+The Notification-API has been successfully installed and tested locally using Python, Elasticsearch, and Gmail SMTP.

 ---